gshipley/enterprise_training/AdminTraining.md

 	# cat /etc/openshift/broker.conf |grep MONGO

 you will see that by default, the broker application is expecting a mongodb user to be created called *openshift* with a password of *mooo*.
-At this point, you can either create a user with those credentials or create a seperate user.
-If you create a seperate user, ensure that you modify the broker.conf file to reflect the correct credentials.
+At this point, you can either create a user with those credentials or create a separate user.
+If you create a separate user, ensure that you modify the broker.conf file to reflect the correct credentials.

-	# mongo openshift_broker_dev --eval 'db.addUser("openshift", “mooo”)’
+	# mongo openshift_broker_dev --eval 'db.addUser("openshift", "mooo")'

 Once you have entered the above command, you should see the following output: